 Connatal PMD is the most severe form, presenting with nystagmus at birth, respiratory distress, stridor, and significant neonatal hypotonia.
 Seizures may be present as well.
 These children never learn to walk or talk.
-Death occurs between infancy and the 3rd decade of life.
+Death occurs between infancy and the third decade of life.

 Transitional PMD combines features of both classic and connatal PMD.

 In addition to different forms of PMD, PLP1 mutations can lead to other neurologic disorders, including a spastic paraplegia (SPG2).
 SPG2 is characterized by spastic gait and autonomic dysfunction.
 These individuals have preserved cognition.

 - Cerebral palsy – This is a static process, unlike PMD.

 - PMD-like disease 1 – Congenital disorder of hypomyelination secondary to GJC2 mutations, autosomal recessive inheritance.

 - Other leukodystrophies – Nystagmus is atypical in these disorders (eg, metachromatic leukodystrophy, Krabbe disease, adrenoleukodystrophy, Canavan disease, Alexander disease).